catseye/stringie/README.md

 in the `doc` directory, and a collection of example programs in the `eg` directory.
 These were taken from public-domain sources.

-To run the interpreter on one of the example programs, you can use backticks:

-    ./bin/stringie `cat eg/hello.ul`

 License
 -------